bearandhammer/knowledge-vault/obsidian-vault/Detective Case One.md

 Date of birth: January 31st, 1911

-Paresit left hand (shrapnel wound) - not confirmed.
+Paresis left hand (shrapnel wound) - not confirmed.
 A tattoo of a spider above the right wrist - not confirmed.

 Definitely linked to Posen.